Scan and Send Load Documents

 We recommend that you tap Add to Document Queue and then allow time for your device to re-establish a data or Wi-Fi connection.

-Release 6.0 of the mobile app in August 2023 includes a document scanning redesign to improve the way you can detect, scan, and submit load documents.
+Release 6.0 of the mobile app in August 2023 included a document scanning redesign to improve the way you can detect, scan, and submit load documents.
+In 2024-2025, additional 6.x releases continue to enhance the product.
 The new screen examples below show standard user interface elements on a typical mobile phone.
-Similar steps apply to smart phones and tablets (including Microsoft Surface Pro devices) running Apple iOS, Google Android, or Microsoft Windows.
+Similar steps apply to smart phones and tablets running Apple iOS, Google Android, or Microsoft Surface Pro devices running Microsoft Windows.

 -

-On the dashboard, tap Scan Documents, Scanning, or the custom menu item for document capture in your edition of the Transflo Mobile+ app running on your device (features vary by carrier or fleet).
+On the dashboard, tap Scan Documents, Scanning, or the custom menu item for document capture in your edition of the Transflo Mobile+ app running on your device (feature names and UI labels vary by fleet organization).

 -